SverreWisloff/TackingMaster/README.md

 ## Use

 The direction where the wind comes from is allways facing up on the clock, and the top number is the direction against the wind-eye.
 The blue "N" shows the direction to north.
-The red dot, and gray boat show your course over ground direction.
+The yellow dot, and gray boat show your course over ground direction.

-In the center circle, course over ground is displayed.
+In the center circle, course over ground is displayed in yellow.
 The green number is speed.
 In addition, plot can be displayed for historical speed changes, and historical course-shifts.

 The up and down buttons can be used for adjusting the wind direction with 5 degree increments.